dctr/mute.js/README.md

 -----------

 - **yourSite.html** defines the HTML skeleton.
 It might contain header, footer, navigation, ....
 It's &lt;div role="main" /&gt; remains empty, as it is to be filled with content through mute.js.
 - **yourSite.js** is you regular site-managing JavaScript.
 Here, an event handler for the submit button in the login form of the HTML page is defined.
-If the submit button is clicked, the form data is submitted to mute.js' render function and the callback is invoked after completion.
+If the submit button is clicked, the form data is submitted to mute.js' render function.
+The callback is invoked after completion and logs the results to console.
 - **templates/login.js** contains all code to process the given information.
   - **render** is the callback function that has to be called with an object, which's properties should be available in the template.
   - **data** is the object provided via the call to render in yourSite.js.
 - **templates/login.ejs** is an embedded JavaScript file.
 It has access to all the properties of the object provided though the login.js callback.
 Here it has access to message, but also to username and password.